grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 ![Bar gauge with single row of data](/media/docs/grafana/panels-visualizations/screenshot-grafana-12.1-bargauge-example1.png)

 The minimum and maximum range for the bar gauges is automatically pulled from the largest and smallest numeric values in the dataset.
-You can manually define the min and max values as indicated in the [Standard options](#standard-options) section.
+You can also manually define the minimum and maximum values as indicated in the [Standard options](#standard-options) section.

-You can also define the min and max from the dataset provided.
+You can also define the minimum and maximum from the dataset provided.

-#### Example
+### Example 2

 | Label | Value | Max | Min |
 | ----- | ----- | --- | --- |